-Highly Pathogenic Avian Influenza (H5N8 and H5N2) has been detected in kept poultry and wild birds in several locations locations and therefore an Avian Influenza Prevention Zone was introduced across England on 3 November 2021.
+Highly Pathogenic Avian Influenza (H5N8 and H5N2) has been detected in kept poultry and wild birds in several locations including in Hillingdon.
+As part of the measures put in place an Avian Influenza Prevention Zone was introduced across England on 3 November 2021.

 The Prevention Zone applies to everyone who keeps poultry or captive birds in England, whether they have commercial flocks or just a few birds in a backyard flock.
 The Zone introduces mandatory biosecurity measures.

 Public Health England advises that the risk to public health is very low.

 The Food Standards Agency has said that on the basis of current scientific evidence, the disease poses a very low food safety risk for UK consumers.
 Properly cooked poultry and poultry products, including eggs, are safe to eat.